Skip to main contentSkip to data table

 Redemption route-status producerD1-free/static plus live-reserve metadataworker/src/lib/redemption-backstop-route-status.ts, worker/src/cron/sync-redemption-backstops.tsv4 route status remains four-hour snapshot data. sync-redemption-backstops does not add outbound route-status feed fetches; route availability comes from existing live-reserve adapter metadata, reviewed static policy, and market-implied severe-depeg overlays.

-Blacklist sync runtime budget7 minutesworker/src/cron/sync-blacklist.tsGuardrail before the trigger wrapper times out
+Blacklist sync runtime budget10 minutesworker/src/cron/sync-blacklist.tsGuardrail below the 12-minute trigger wrapper timeout

 Blacklist sync subrequest budget900worker/src/cron/sync-blacklist.ts, worker/src/lib/evm-logs.tsCovers explorer/RPC calls for a single run